tiagompconceicao/PI-2021-G13/covida-api.md

 # Covida API

-The base part of the URI path for the groups covida is `/covida`.
+The base part of the URI path for the groups api is `/covida`.

 The media type used in all requests and responses that have content on body is `applicaton/json`.

-The following sections describe each covida resource.
+The following sections describe each api resource.

 ---